spjoshi1994/Human-Count/README.md

-# Crosslink-NX VGG-SqDet Human-Count
+# Crosslink-NX TinyYolov2 Human-Detction

-A network backbone with VGG and SqueezeDet detector to Power Human Counting usecase.
+A network backbone with TinyYolov2 detector to Power Human Detection usecase.

 ## Dataset
   Note that the dataset should be in KITTI format.
 Images and labels should be arranged as follows: